afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 ## Preliminaries or "What the hell is Github anyway?"
 Github is the most successful website which hosts projects that use git as a version control (this blog is an example of such project).
+Github is completely free of charge for public projects (projects where entire workflow is visible to anyone).

 Some background for people who don't know what git is (and no, it's not me): it is a *distributed* version control system.
 Distributed means there is no